 Laser-based devices are also becoming prevalent.
-While their safety and efficacy has been scientifically demonstrated, ThermiVa has a few distinct advantages when compared to those.
-Its treatment probe (Fig. 2) is small and narrow and nonthreatening, cream in color, and shaped similarly to the familiar Hegar dilator.
+While their safety and efficacy have been scientifically demonstrated, ThermiVa has a few distinct advantages when compared to those.
+Its treatment probe (Fig. 2) is small and narrow and non-threatening, cream in color, and shaped similarly to the familiar Hegar dilator.
 The generator box (Fig. 2) is light and easily portable from room to room.
-There is no smoke or odor nor need for a smoke evacuator or special glasses.
+There is no smoke or odor nor the need for a smoke evacuator or special glasses.
 Feedback control assures a strong safety profile as well, and no anesthesia is required for treatment.
 Perhaps the most profound advantage is that TTCRF therapy with ThermiVa is completely noninvasive; the dermal barrier is not breached in the slightest so there is no discharge or downtime.
-Patients can resume all normal activities, including sex, immediately if they wish because no time is required for healing of surface tissue.
-ThermiVa wands are single use and hygienic with no cleanup.
+Patients can resume all normal activities, including sex, immediately if they wish because no time is required for the healing of surface tissue.
+ThermiVa wands are single-use and hygienic with no cleanup.

 The RF effects of ThermiVa also have proven beneficial on mild to moderate SUI.
 The lead author is presently evaluating the short- and long-term effects of ThermiVa on SUI in Indian women, the initial results are very promising.
-If ThermiVa can successfully establish as the noninvasive treatment modality for mild to moderate SUI, it would revolutionize the management for SUI.
+If ThermiVa can successfully establish as the noninvasive treatment modality for mild to moderate SUI, it would revolutionize the management of SUI.

-As was published elsewhere , management of SUI is an ongoing quest for perfected treatment options with more efficacious outcomes and minimal patient morbidity.
+As was published elsewhere , the management of SUI is an ongoing quest for perfected treatment options with more efficacious outcomes and minimal patient morbidity.
 The next step beyond the needleless, single small vaginal incision technique could perhaps be the total elimination of any incision at all.
-This may be profanation to surgeons, but patients would eternally be grateful to avoid the knife, regardless of how small the incision has become.
-It seems that the time has come when women shall ever be grateful to their gynecologist for management of SUI with ThermiVa without an incision.
+This may be a profanation to surgeons, but patients would eternally be grateful to avoid the knife, regardless of how small the incision has become.
+It seems that the time has come when women shall ever be grateful to their gynecologist for the management of SUI with ThermiVa without an incision.